solana-developers/solana-cookbook/docs/th/integrations/switchboard.md

 </SolanaCodeGroup>

-### How to Create a Feed from the Publisher
+### วิธี Create a Feed from the Publisher
-The official Switchboard documentation has an in-depth walk-through of how to create a feed from the publisher.
+The official Switchboard documentation has an in-depth walk-through of วิธี create a feed from the publisher.
 Check it out [ที่นี่](https://docs.switchboard.xyz/feed/publisher).

 ## Oracles